Kerala Police: Ranks and insignia

-Kerala Police Academy

-The Kerala Police Academy is headed by the Director of the rank of Additional Director General of Police (ADGP).
-The Director is assisted by joint directors, assistant directors, HODs, etc. The academy is situated at Thrissur.
-The academy will cater to the training needs of all officers of the police department including IPS officers.

-Police Training College

-The head of Police Training College is Principal in the rank of Superintendent of Police (SP).
-It is situated in Thiruvananthapuram.
-The Basic Training and In-service courses are key Training programmes carried out in PTC.
-Apart from giving Basic Training, many In-Service Courses such as Refresher courses, Re-orientation courses, Familiarization courses, Cader courses are also being undertaken at PTC.
-Basic training for Excise Inspectors, Forest Officers and Assistant Motor Vehicle Inspectors are also now being conducted.
-Training of Probationary Officers is carried out in PTC.

-Ranks, designations, promotion, pay scale, etc.

 The ranks in the Kerala Police range from Constable to DGP.
 See: Rank structure.

 Promotion

 There is a regular line of promotion based on arising vacancies, contingent on factors such as seniority and eligibility.

 Despite meeting educational qualifications, many Civil Police Officers (CPOs) retire with only one or two official promotion during their service.
 Grade-based designations, while allowing the wearing of higher-rank uniforms and performing related duties, do not reflect in official records or confer actual rank advancement, leading to dissatisfaction among constabulary personnel.